mojaloop/iac-crossplane-packages/README.md

 - `EXTRA_RENDER_ARGS`: Additional template processing parameters
 - `EXTRA_VALIDATE_ARGS`: Additional validation parameters

+#### Versioning

+Each package in this repository follows semantic versioning (SemVer) with package-specific version tracking.
+The versioning system:

+- Uses semantic versioning (MAJOR.MINOR.PATCH)
+- Maintains separate version numbers for each package
+- Creates git tags in the format `packagename/vX.Y.Z` (e.g., `utils/v1.0.0`)

+Version increments are determined automatically based on commit messages:
+- `fix:` commits trigger PATCH updates (e.g., v1.0.0 → v1.0.1)
+- `feat:` commits trigger MINOR updates (e.g., v1.0.0 → v1.1.0)
+- `feat!:` or `BREAKING CHANGE:` commits trigger MAJOR updates (e.g., v1.0.0 → v2.0.0)

+Development workflow:
+1. Create a pull request with your changes
+2. During PR validation, packages are built with temporary versions:
+   - Format: `vX.Y.Z-pr{number}-{runid}`
+   - Example: `v1.0.0-pr123-456789`
+   - These versions can be used for testing

+Release process:
+1. Review and approve pull request
+2. Merge PR into main branch
+3. The CI/CD pipeline automatically:
+   - Calculates the next semantic version based on commit history
+   - Builds and validates the package
+   - Creates a git tag (e.g., `packagename/v1.0.0`)
+   - Pushes the package to the registry with the final version

 ## License

 This project is licensed under [LICENSE](LICENSE.md) - see the LICENSE file for details.